 Though she continued to discuss the idea, she was never able to find the right company to manufacture her idea.

 Between 1951-1996, Donovan received a total of twenty patents.
-She created the “Zippity-Do,” an elastic cord that could be temporarily attached to a zipper on the back of a dress; then the wearer could use the cord to pull up the zipper by reaching over her shoulder.
+She created the “Zippity-Do,” an elastic cord that could be temporarily attached to a zipper on the back of a dress.
+The wearer could use the cord to pull up the zipper by reaching over her shoulder.
 She also invented a soap dish that drained into the sink, and the DentaLoop, a dental floss circle that could be used by see-sawing the loop between the teeth.
 Her invention, The Big Hangup, was a hanger that could hold 30 garments neatly and store them conveniently.

 Companies also hired her to consult on product development, and she used her knowledge of architecture to design her own home.